vahidhedayati/termssh/README.md

  for each host listed.

+## Normal pattern match using -s to define hosts - must be wrapped

 # termssh -r -w 8 -g -n "agm1" -x 2 -s "gw-(lon|gla)[01-02] mql[01-03] apache01"

 This will open 8 window terminator session with apaches in group